KyserClark/KyserClark/README.md

 # Credentials

 * BS in Cybersecurity Management and Policy from UMGC.
-* 11 certifications including OSCP, CISSP, eJPT, PenTest+, CEH, CySA+, CCNA, Cloud+, Linux+, Security+, and Network+.
+* 12 certifications, including OSCP, CISSP, eJPT, OSWP, PenTest+, CEH, CySA+, CCNA, Cloud+, Linux+, Security+, and Network+.
 * Pwned 41 HTB machines and mastered 216 THM rooms, securing top leaderboard rankings on both platforms.
 * Pursuing OSEP certification and MS in Cybersecurity Management and Policy at UMGC.